gardener/gardener/docs/concepts/gardenlet.md

 The gardenlet includes an HTTP server that serves a `/healthz` endpoint.
 It’s used as a liveness probe in the `Deployment` of the gardenlet.
-If the gardenlet fails to renew its lease then the endpoint returns `500 Internal Server Error`, otherwise it returns `200 OK`.
+If the gardenlet fails to renew its lease, then the endpoint returns `500 Internal Server Error`, otherwise it returns `200 OK`.

 Please note that the `/healthz` only indicates whether the gardenlet